D-Robotics/hobot_trigger/recorder_node/README.md

 2. Compilation
    Compilation command: `colcon build --packages-select recorder_node --cmake-args -DBUILD_HBMEM=ON`

-### Docker Cross-Compilation for X3 Version1.
-Compilation Environment Confirmation
+### Docker Cross-Compilation for X3 Version
+1. Compilation Environment Confirmation

    - Compile in docker, with TogetheROS installed in the docker environment.
 For instructions on docker installation, cross-compilation, TogetheROS compilation, and deployment, please refer to the README.md in the robot development platform's robot_dev_config repo.